siyuan-bruce/siyuan-bruce.github.io/_posts/2022-06-01-Data Scraper for Beginner.md

 ![Image](/assets/images/posts/DataScraper/url.png "Figure2")

-We can find that the URL contains the bear's id, and we can quickly go through the headers of this request to make sure there is no need to specify for us.
-But, of course, you can specify them in the headers property, shown in the following code.
+We can see that the URL includes the bear's id, and by examining the headers of this request, we can confirm that there is no need to specify any additional parameters.
+However, it is possible to include them in the headers property, as shown in the following code.

 ```
 for i in range(1, 1000):